Caux Interpreters

 Casual to business casual.
 Please bring one to two business outfits for official events.
 You may want to bring some warm clothes as it can be chilly at the altitude of 1000m.
 The Caux conference centre has a laundry room with coin-operated washing machines, driers/ drying rooms, iron board and irons.

 The conference centre is located in a beautiful mountain setting, the perfect place for quiet and reflection.
 Going for a walk or a hike is always worth it.
 Please bring suitable shoes and outdoor gear.
 There is no gym, but some sports activities (soccer, volleyball, frisbee etc.) are usually organized informally.
 It is also possible to walk down to Montreux (approx. 45 min to one hour) or to get there by train (funicular).
 Going for a swim in Lake Geneva is a great way to relax.
 However, absences of several hours may be difficult to arrange due to the conference schedule and always need to be coordinated with your chef d’équipe.
-Sometimes, yoga is offered early in the morning.
-In the chapel across from the conference centre, a short Taizé service based on chants and reflections is held at 10 pm every evening.

-Yes, when you register officially on the conference webpage, you'll be required to provide information as to whether you need a visa for Switzerland.
-If that is the case, the conference secretariat will send you an official Letter of Invitation on behalf of Initiatives of Change Switzerland to facilitate your visa application.
-Please let us know well in advance in case you require a visa, as the application process takes time.
+Once you have been admitted as a Caux Interpreter, you need to officially register on the conference webpage.
+You will then be required to provide information as to whether you need a visa for Switzerland.
+If that is the case, the registration team will send you an official Letter of Invitation on behalf of Initiatives of Change Switzerland to facilitate your visa application.